PEXANE2/azure-docs.tr-tr/articles/virtual-network/powershell-samples.md

 ---
-title: Sanal ağ için Azure PowerShell örnekleri | Microsoft Docs
+title: Sanal ağ için Azure PowerShell örnekleri
 description: Sanal ağ için Azure PowerShell örnekleri.
 services: virtual-network
 documentationcenter: virtual-network